Jamesbarford/holyc-lang/README.md

 A lot of the assembly has been cobbled together by running `gcc -S -O0 <file>` or `clang -s O0 <file>`.
 Which has been effective in learning assembly, as has playing with TempleOS.
-The following are a non-exhaustive list of compilers and resources that I have found particularly useful.
+The following are a non-exhaustive list of compilers and resources that I have found particularly useful for learning.
 - [TempleOS](https://templeos.org/)
 - [8cc](https://github.com/rui314/8cc)
 - [tcc](http://bellard.org/tcc/)